cchunhuang/Opcode_Detector/doc/config/config_XGBoost.md

-# config_SVM.json
+# config_XGBoost.json

-`config_SVM.json` is a configuration file for setting up the SVM (Support Vector Machine) malware detection model.
+`config_XGBoost.json` is a configuration file for setting up the XGBoost malware detection model.
 This file includes settings for model training, prediction, and related paths and parameters.

 ## Configuration Structure